futurice/clojure-workshop/materials/section-2/README.md

 ## Ring

 As mentioned already, Ring is a library for building web applications.
 It is arguably the de facto choice for writing web applications in Clojure.
+Ring lets us write web apps with simple Clojure functions and maps, it also comes equipped with a auto-reloading development server.
 Ring is very lightweight, it only consists of four parts:

 - Handlers
 - Requests